ilpanich/jirust-cli/jira_v3_openapi/docs/IssueWorklogsApi.md

 ## bulk_move_worklogs

-> bulk_move_worklogs(issue_id_or_key, worklogs_move_request_bean, override_editable_flag)
+> bulk_move_worklogs(issue_id_or_key, worklogs_move_request_bean, adjust_estimate, override_editable_flag)
 Bulk move worklogs

 Moves a list of worklogs from one issue to another.
-This is an experimental API with several limitations:   *  You can't move more than 5000 worklogs at once.  *  You can't move worklogs containing an attachment.  *  You can't move worklogs restricted by project roles.  *  No notifications will be sent for moved worklogs.  *  No webhooks or events will be sent for moved worklogs.  *  No issue history will be recorded for moved worklogs.  *  Time tracking will not be updated for the source and destination issues.
+This is an experimental API with several limitations:   *  You can't move more than 5000 worklogs at once.  *  You can't move worklogs containing an attachment.  *  You can't move worklogs restricted by project roles.  *  No notifications will be sent for moved worklogs.  *  No webhooks or events will be sent for moved worklogs.  *  No issue history will be recorded for moved worklogs.
 Time tracking must be enabled in Jira, otherwise this operation returns an error.
 For more information, see [Configuring time tracking](https://confluence.atlassian.com/x/qoXKM).  **[Permissions](#permissions) required:**   *  *Browse projects* [project permission](https://confluence.atlassian.com/x/yodKLg) for the projects containing the source and destination issues.  *  If [issue-level security](https://confluence.atlassian.com/x/J4lKLg) is configured, issue-level security permission to view the issue.  *  *Delete all worklogs*[ and *Edit all worklogs*](https://confluence.atlassian.com/x/yodKLg)[project permission](https://confluence.atlassian.com/x/yodKLg)  *  If the worklog has visibility restrictions, belongs to the group or has the role visibility is restricted to.

 ### Parameters